Bloom-host/BloomDocs/docs/extras/account-details.md

 ![img](/extras/account_details/1.png)

 Head on over to the billing area by going to the header, hovering over support, then clicking Billing Login.
-Login to your account or register an account from there.
+Log in to your account or register an account from there.

 ![img](/extras/account_details/2.png)